Porges/ways-to-play/src/games/cokoo/cokoo.md

 ## See also

-{%gameref yoote%} is a very similar game from neighbouring Senegal, which lacks the “dropping” phase of Chokoo. {%gameref sija%} is also very similar but capture is by enclosure rather than jumping. {% gameref konane %} also has similar gameplay.
+[Yoote](games/yoote/yoote.md)  is a very similar game from neighbouring Senegal, which lacks the “dropping” phase of Chokoo.
+[Sīja](games/sija/sija.md) is also very similar but capture is by enclosure rather than jumping.
+[Kōnane](games/konane/konane.md) also has similar gameplay.

 General references: the game is also re-described in @Murray2 [§4.4.5, p.
 83], but I think he misinterprets the description of the game.